matthewdau85/APGMS-Final/README.md

 ---

+## API Idempotency

+All mutating REST endpoints now require an `Idempotency-Key` header.
+Replays with the same key will return the original response payload and a response header `Idempotent-Replay: true`.
+Re-using a key with different payload, actor, or org scope is rejected with `409 idempotency_conflict`.
+Generate a fresh key for each unique write operation and persist it across retries.

+---

 ## Quality & Security Gates (local mirrors of CI)

 Run these before pushing.
 They match the CI jobs and "blockers".